splunk/parallel-piper/README.md

 3. Run NodeJS server

 ```
-npm start
+npm run dev
 ```

-This will start the server on http://localhost:3000/.
+This will start the server on https://localhost:3000/.

 ## Build